Dhi13man/open_route_service/README.md

 ## Additional information

-- Please [contribute to OpenRouteService API by donating](https://openrouteservice.org/donations/) to help keep the service free and accessible to everyone.
+- Please [contribute to openrouteservice API by donating](https://openrouteservice.org/donations/) to help keep the service free and accessible to everyone.

-- Go through the full documentation here: [OpenRouteService API Documentation](https://openrouteservice.org/dev/#/api-docs/v2/directions)
+- Go through the full documentation here: [openrouteservice API Documentation](https://openrouteservice.org/dev/#/api-docs/v2/directions)

 - Reach out to me directly @dhi13man on [Twitter](https://twitter.com/dhi13man) or [GitHub](https://www.github.com/dhi13man) if you have any general questions or suggestions.